tm-a-t/TGPy/guide/docs/extensibility/transformers.md

 import tgpy.api
 ```

-Transformers and hooks are API features that can control code evaluation.
+Code transformers, AST transformers, and exec hooks are TGPy API features that can control code evaluation.

+Code transformers are most commonly used.

 ## Code transformers

 With code transformers, you can transform the code before TGPy runs it.
-This is useful for setting up custom commands, syntax changes, and more.
+This is useful for setting up prefix commands, syntax changes, and more.

 Transformers are functions that take message text and return some modified text.
-Whenever you send a message, TGPy tries to apply your code transformers to its text.
+Whenever you send a message, TGPy tries
+to apply your code transformers to its text.
 If the final text is the valid Python code, it runs.

-To create a transformer, you should define a function which takes a string and returns a new string — let’s call it `func`.
+To create a transformer, you should define a function which takes a string and returns a new string — let’s call
+it `func`.
 Then you should register it as following:

 ```python
 tgpy.api.code_transformers.add(name, func)